 - i Principles of Program Design.
 The Annual Plan shall identify and contain programs proposed for implementation by the distribution company pursuant to the Three-Year Plan and which demonstrate consistency with the principles of program design described above in Section 3.2. - ii.
-Any program implementation or budget commitments approved in a Three-Year Plan will be summarized in the relevant Annual Plan(s) for clarity and reference. - iii.
+Any program implementation or budget commitments approved in a Three-Year Plan will be summarized in the relevant Annual Plan(s) for clarity and reference.

+- iii.
 The Annual EE Plan shall contain sections that describe consistency with the requirements of Section 1.3. - iv.
-The distribution company shall include a detailed budget for the Annual Plan, covering the annual period beginning the following January 1, that identifies the
+The distribution company shall include a detailed budget for the Annual Plan, covering the annual period beginning the following January 1, that identifies the projected costs; benefits; and energy saving goals of the portfolio and of each program.
+The budget shall identify, at the program and portfolio level, the projected total resource cost of electric efficiency resources in cents/lifetime kWh or the cost of gas efficiency resources in cents/lifetime MMBtu.

-- projected costs; benefits; and energy saving goals of the portfolio and of each program.
-The budget shall identify, at the program and portfolio level, the projected total resource cost of electric efficiency resources in cents/lifetime kWh or the cost of gas efficiency resources in cents/lifetime MMBtu. - v.
-Annual EE Plans will reflect program implementation experience and anticipated changes, shifts in customer demand, changing market costs, and other factors, including a discussion of market transformation impacts. - vi The annual detailed budget update shall include the projected costs, benefits, and energy saving goals of each program, as well as the total resource cost of efficiency resources in cents/lifetime kWh or cents/lifetime MMBtu. - vii.
+- v.
+The distribution company shall include in the Annual Plan one or more tables listing the following information for every measure proposed to be offered through the Annual Plan.
+The measure names should be consistent with the measure names included in the Technical Reference Manual. - a.
+Number of measures to be installed, - b.
+Measure-level incentive, - c.
+Total incentive budget, - d Annual energy savings to be delivered by the planned number of installations, - Lifetime energy savings to be delivered by the planned number of installations, - Summer demand savings to be delivered by the planned number of measures installed, - g Winter demand savings to be delivered by the planned number of measures installed; - vi.
+Annual EE Plans will reflect program implementation experience and anticipated changes, shifts in customer demand, changing market costs, and other factors, including a discussion of market transformation impacts. - vivii.
+The annual detailed budget update shall include the projected costs, benefits, and energy saving goals of each program, as well as the total resource cost of efficiency resources in cents/lifetime kWh or cents/lifetime MMBtu. - vii.viii.
 Annual EE Plans will provide a final funding plan and any associated changes to the system benefit charge based on an updated detailed budget filed pursuant to paragraph vi above and an update of the funding plan filed pursuant to Section 3.3.B.i.c.1.

-viii.
+₩iix.
 Program Descriptions